actiontech/dble/docs/CONTRIBUTING.md

 - Improving test coverage.
 - Decoupling logic or creation of new utilities.
-- Making code more resilient (sleeps, backoffs, reducing flakiness, etc).
+- Making code more resilient (sleeps, back offs, reducing flakiness, etc).
 - Improving performance.

 If you are improving the quality of code, then justify/state exactly what you are 'cleaning up' in your Pull Request so as to save reviewers' time.
-An example will be comming soon.
+IMPORTANT: An example will be comming soon.

 If you're making code more resilient, test it locally to demonstrate how exactly your patch changes things.